 #10 – Webinar

 Use content to create an outline for a live webinar on Facebook, putting your key points on slides (or just using face video).
 Just remember to prepare for questions.
 You can even ask for questions in advance of the webinar so that you can have a few answers prepared.

 This is a great way to bring value to your audience, engage with them and introduce your paid product.

 Still feeling stuck with content creation?
 Grab my free eBook “20×20 Golden Content Ideas” with no less than 400 new and repurposed content ideas.
-The cheatsheet at the end makes it really easy to pick and idea and format and consistently creating qualitative content.
+The cheatsheet at the end makes it really easy to pick an idea and format and consistently be creating qualitative content.